southworks/databricks-accelerator-anti-money-laundering/README.md

 ### 01 Aml network analysis
 This notebook performs network analysis for Anti-Money Laundering (AML) using GraphFrames in Databricks.
 It builds transaction graphs, detects synthetic identities, identifies suspicious transaction patterns (structuring, round-tripping), and propagates risk scores across the network.
 Outputs include detected fraud patterns, entity risk scores, and structured datasets for further SQL-based analysis.

+### 02 Aml Address Validation

+This notebook automates address validation for AML investigations by matching textual addresses with street view images using Google Maps API and a pre-trained VGG16 model.
+It classifies images to verify property legitimacy, storing results in Delta Lake for easy querying and analysis.
+This approach accelerates manual validation processes, enabling faster and more efficient AML workflows.

+### 03 Aml entity resolution

+This notebook focuses on entity resolution and data deduplication for AML investigations using the Splink library.
+It identifies duplicate records by matching entity attributes like organization names, addresses, and transaction amounts, assigning match probabilities to flag potential inconsistencies.
+The results are stored in Delta Lake, enabling efficient querying and analysis for AML workflows.